TEAR-ERC/tandem/docs/getting-started/installation/installation_lumi.rst

 Step by step installation
 -------------------------

-We first compile PETSc with:
+We first compile PETSc (and parmetis) with:

 .. code-block:: bash